TheRaphael0000/tahm-ken.ch/readme.md

 - [ ] find a way to implement Variety's Overrated
 - [ ] use genetic algorithms to find the best compositions to try to avoid having always the same champs in the best compositions
 - [ ] fetch from Riot API current challenges
+- [ ] search for champions when typing letters
 - [ ] User eXperience (help needed)

 ## install
 you need python